 Merlin came to Camelot, met Arthur, and despised him.
 Merlin met the Great Dragon and thought, damn, I have to protect the idiot who hates me.
 And Merlin came to slowly realise that Arthur not only didn’t hate him, but needed him in his life.
 He needed his magic, yes, but Arthur never knew about that.
 From Arthur’s point of view, he just needed Merlin.
 Their destiny may have been written in stone, but their tentative friendship and grudging affection for each other had to come from themselves – and we watched them build that up for five frustrating seasons.

 Alexander Vlahos described the finale as a “platonic love story” between Merlin and Arthur.
-And that is exactly what it was.
+And that is exactly what it was, and so much more.
 The entire show was like a classic “will-they-won’t-they,” except rather than building towards some predictable final scene with loud, swelling music and a formulaic kiss in the rain, Merlin was building towards a far more complex conclusion; one which involved both men accepting the other for nothing less or more than what they were, and acknowledging that there was no one they would rather be with, at the end of all things.

 And the final episode saw the culmination of that love story, and it was everything it needed to be and more.
 If this truly had been a romance, it would have been like the end of Casablanca, The Notebook and Pride and Prejudice all rolled into one – but it wasn’t a romance, it was something far more permanent and all-encompassing than that.